The Korean War:

 percent of its zinc, and 52 percent of its steel.

-Access to imported raw materials was increasingly essential
+Access to imported raw materials was increasingly

-there.
+from there.
 Excluding Canada, the Western Hemisphere was the greatest

 supplier of vital metals (gold excepted) to the United States,